Doctoral Studies in East and South-East Asian Studies

 - has very good proficiency in English and a language of relevance to the thesis project.

-The Faculties of Humanities and Theology provide a compulsory introduction course of 7.5 credits.
-There is also a general compulsory course in teaching and learning in higher education of 3 credits.
-The Centre currently offers two additional compulsory courses, namely Critical perspectives on East and South-East Asian Studies, 7.5 credits, and a Method course, 7.5 credits.
-Additional courses will be given and students can also take other courses given at the university upon approval.
-Two of the courses should be broad and help broaden the doctoral student’s field of knowledge.
+The Faculties of Humanities and Theology provide a compulsory introduction course of 5 credits.
+There is also a general compulsory course in ethics of 3 credits and teaching and learning in higher education of 3 credits.
+The Centre currently offers one additional compulsory course, namely Critical perspectives on East and South-East Asian Studies, 7.5 credits (PDF 188kB, new tab).
+In addition candidates are required to take a 7,5 credit course on methodology, and further relevant courses at Lund University and elsewhere are chosen with approval of supervisors.
+Two of the courses should help broaden the doctoral student’s field of knowledge.

 Carefully read the instructions in the announcement and note all of the materials that your application must include.